httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 This document uses the Augmented BNF defined in {{!RFC5234}} and updated by
 {{!RFC7405}}.
 This includes the rules: LF (line feed)

+This document uses the line folding strategies described in {{FOLDING}}.

 This document uses the following terminology from {{Section 3 of !STRUCTURED-FIELDS=RFC9651}} to specify syntax and parsing: Byte Sequence, Dictionary, and Integer.